michaelo/sapt/README.md

 A simple tool to counter e.g. Postman.

-Usage: Simple
+Usage: Basic
 -------------

 testsuite/01-mytest.pi contents:

     > GET https://api.warnme.no/api/status
     < 200

+Running the test:

     % sapt testsuite/01-mytest.pi
     1/1 testsuite/01-mytest.pi                                : OK

+Help:

     % sapt -h
     -- shows help

-* sapt can take multiple arguments, both files and folders.
+sapt can take multiple arguments, both files and folders.
 The entire input-set will be sorted alphanumerically, thus you can dictate the order of execution by making sure the names of the scripts reflects the order:

 * suite/01-auth.pi
-* suite/03-post-entry.pi
+* suite/02-post-entry.pi
 * suite/03-get-posted-entry.pi
 * suite/04-delete-posted-entry.pi

+*Note: playbooks will later provide a way to override this.*

-Usage: complex:
+Usage: Complex:
 ----------------

 Assuming you first have to get an authorization code from an auth-endpoint, which you will need in other tests.

 Assuming the following files:

 * myservice/.env
 * myservice/01-auth.pi
 * myservice/02-get-data.pi

 ### Set up variables: myservice/.env